oasci-bc/cadd/docs/intro/development/index.md

 # 1.3 Development

+-   Brief overview of the drug development phase following drug discovery.
+-   Importance of ensuring potential drug candidates are safe and effective for human use.

+-   Detailed explanation of the aim to rigorously test drug candidates.
+-   The ultimate objective of achieving regulatory approval.

+## Preclinical Studies

+1. Description of laboratory and animal testing.
+2. Objectives of assessing safety and biological activity.

+## Clinical Trials

+1. Overview of human testing phases.
+2. Objectives of each phase: safety, efficacy, optimal dosing, and side effects.

+## Regulatory Approval Process

+1. Explanation of the steps involved in obtaining approval from regulatory authorities.
+2. The significance of this process in drug development.

 <!-- REFERENCES -->

 [^rosa2023pharmaceutical]: Chapter 4 of Rosa, J. M. C. (2023). *Pharmaceutical chemistry: Drug design and action*.
 Walter de Gruyter GmbH & Co KG.